juman101/myweatherapp/README.md

 # My weather app

-this is a program which tells the current weather condition
+This is a program which tells the current weather condition

 ## languages

-i have used HTML,CSS and JAVASCRIPT.With the help of API i can fetch the life weather conditions of any location or even by detecting live location .
+I have used HTML,CSS and JavaScript.With the help of API i can fetch the life weather conditions of any location or even by detecting live location .

 ### how to start